On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Introduction

 \section{Introduction}

 Quantum systems are never fully isolated.
 Molecules and nano-structures, both natural and artificial, are embedded in some medium, such as solid-state matrices or fluids.
 Even almost-isolated systems in high vacuum, such as the neutral atoms and trapped ions used in quantum computing architectures, interact with the control apparatus and external fields.
 The surroundings and all the secondary degrees of freedom are part of the so-called environment of the system.
-The unavoidable interactions with the environment influence the expected ideal behavior of quantum systems, inducing decoherence and dissipation \cite{petruccione2002,Vacchini2024OpenTheory}, as they cannot be considered closed systems any longer.
+The unavoidable interactions with the environment influence the expected ideal behavior of quantum systems, inducing decoherence and dissipation \cite{petruccione2002,Vacchini2024OpenTheory}.
 An effective treatment of open quantum systems then requires shifting from the unitary evolution of a wavefunction to a density matrix description, whose evolution does not follow a universal equation of motion but instead depends on the approximations and modeling strategies that one employs.

 Two complementary perspectives are commonly adopted: in the first one, the density matrix describing the system of interest results from the partial trace over the environmental degrees of freedom and evolves deterministically under a quantum master equation.
 This approach requires starting from a microscopically explicit model of the environment and its interactions with the system, followed by either numerically-intensive reduction schemes, such as the hierarchical equations of motion (HEOM) or the time-evolving density matrix using the orthogonal polynomials algorithm (TEDOPA) \cite{Tanimura1989TimeBath, Tanimura1990NonperturbativeBath,Tanimura2020NumericallyHEOM,Werner2016PositiveSystems,Lacroix2024MPSDynamics.jl:Dynamics,Cygorek2022SimulationEnvironments}, or clear-cut approximations on the interaction strength and timescale separation, as in the seminal derivation of the reduced dynamics proposed by Redfield \cite{Redfield1957,Redfield1965TheProcesses}.